 Gross profit increased \$18.4 million, or 18.4%, to \$118.5 million for the six months ended August 4, 2007, compared to \$100.1 million for the six months ended July 29, 2006.
-Gross profit as a percentage of net sales decreased 1.1 percentage points to 30.0% for the six months ended August 4, 2007, compared to \$11.1% for the six months ended July 29, 2006.
+Gross profit as a percentage of net sales decreased 1.1 percentage points to 30.0% for the six months ended August 4, 2007, compared to \$1.1% for the six months ended July 29, 2006.
+The gross profit decrease as a percentage of net sales decreased 1.1 percentage points to 30.0% for the six months ended August 4, 2007, compared to \$1.1% for the six months ended July 29, 2006.
 The gross profit decrease as a percentage of net sales is attributed to a 0.7 percentage point increase in our distribution center expense which is mainly due to additional costs incurred in connection with the start-up of our new WM software system which went live in late January 2007.
 During the six month period 2007 we incurred approximately \$2.8 million in incremental costs associated with increased warehouse labor resulting from the initial stage software system operating inefficiencies.
-During the six month period 2007, we also incurred \$3.0 million, or 0.7 percentage point, of incremental planned accelerated depreciation expense which event do to our store remodel program.
+During the six month period 2007, we also incurred \$3.0 million, or 0.7 percentage point, of incremental planned accelerated depreciation expense related to our store remodel program.
 The program was adopted in third quarter 2006.
-We recognize accelerated depreciation expense so and sets to be disposed of during the remodel process such that those assets will be fully depreciated at the time of the planned arcelerated.
+We recognize accelerated depreciation expenses on assets to be disposed of during the remodel process such that those assets will be fully depreciated at the time of the planned memodel.